in your browser.

 Table of Contents

-This section of the Blood Death Knight guide provides an overview of all talents, information on which talents work well in different situations, and popular builds in Wowhead's talent calculator.
-Updated for the latest patch.
-This guide is written by
+Welcome to the Blood DK talent guide!
+This guide provides an overview of all Blood DK talents, information on which talents work well in different situations, and popular Blood DK builds in Wowhead's talent calculator.
+The Blood DK talent guide is written by

 creates videos on Youtube